China, US resume fentanyl talks in Beijing

 He also said that China "deeply sympathises" with victims of fentanyl.

-The US Drug Enforcement Agency in the past previously described China as "the main source for all fentanyl-related substances trafficked into the United States".
+The US Drug Enforcement Agency (DEA) has previously described China as "the main source for all fentanyl-related substances trafficked into the United States".

 And in October, the US Justice Department slapped sanctions on more than two dozen China-based entities and individuals alleged to be the "source of supply" for many US-based narcotics traffickers, dark web vendors, virtual currency money launderers and Mexico-based criminal organisations.